juliarenner/Gulf-MHW-BottomOxygen/README.md

 - Download from GitHub: https://github.com/ZijieZhaoMMHW/m_mhw1.0
 4. Open MATLAB and navigate to the `script/` directory.
 5. Open `MHW_BottomOxygen_Analysis.m` and run the script to reproduce the analysis and generate plots.
-- Reference results in plot-images/
+  - Image references in plot-images/

 ---